-New NSC Intel Chief Once Worked On A CIA Assassination Program, Sources Say
+Former CIA Officer Joins NSC Staff As Agency Vows To Be More "Vicious"

-With Central Intelligence Director Mike Pompeo promising to make his agency more “vicious,” the Trump administration has elevated to a key White House position a former CIA officer who, according to two sources, once worked on a secret CIA assassination program meant to target terrorists.
+With CIA Director Mike Pompeo promising to make his agency more “vicious,” the Trump administration has elevated to a key White House position a former CIA officer who, according to two sources, once worked on a secret CIA assassination program meant to target terrorists.

 At the time, the sources say, the program was contracted to Erik Prince, the controversial security contractor whose sister is Donald Trump’s education secretary.
 Sources say there is no evidence anyone was ever killed under the program.